Samurai Jack: Battle Through Time: Development

-According to an interview, the show's creator, Genndy Tartakovsky was initially disinterested and wanted nothing to do with the game, believing it to be a mediocre cash grab like the previous games Amulet of Time and Shadow of Aku.
-However, the game's publisher Adult Swim Games were quite insistent that developer Soleil could deliver a quality product.
+According to an interview, the show's creator, Genndy Tartakovsky was initially disinterested and wanted nothing to do with the game, believing it to be a mediocre cash grab like the previous games The Amulet of Time and The Shadow of Aku.
+However, the game's publisher Adult Swim Games were insistent that developer Soleil could deliver a quality product.
 Soleil was a subsidiary of the Japanese video game developer Valhalla Game Studios at the time, with founder Tomonobu Itagaki serving as an advisor as one of his last games before his 2025 death.

-After being persuaded by the publisher, Tartakovsky enlisted Season 5 head writer Darrick Bachman to keep the game's writing authentic to the series and to write around the perimeters set by the game's publisher for the developers, which was to include elements from all 5 seasons.
-The story is considered a part of season 5 by the creators.
+After being persuaded by the publisher, Tartakovsky enlisted season five head writer Darrick Bachman to keep the game's writing authentic to the series and to write around the perimeters set by the game's publisher for the developers, which was to include elements from all five seasons.
+The story is considered a part of season five by the creators.

 Release

 The game released digitally on most major platforms on August 21, 2020.
 On August 14, 2020, Limited Run Games sold pre-orders for physical copies for non-Microsoft consoles.
 The physical editions could be bought with just the game on its own or a collector's edition with the game and other physical extras like the soundtrack, a statue, a poster, and more.
 In Japan, the game was first released as a timed Xbox One exclusive, with the non-Microsoft console versions being released on January 21, 2021, on physical and digital formats.

-On December 23, 2024, the game was removed from all digital stores across all platforms, alongside several other Cartoon Network games.
+On December 23, 2024, the game was removed from all digital stores across all platforms, alongside several other Cartoon Network video games.

 Reception

 Samurai Jack: Battle Through Time received "generally favorable" reviews on the PC and Xbox One, and received "mixed or average" reviews on the PlayStation 4 and Nintendo Switch, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 58% of critics.